When you think of popular brands like Apple, McDonald’s, Budweiser, and Amazon – what comes to mind first? For many, the answer is their iconic logos.

 Let’s look at how a strong logo can contribute to the success of your e-commerce store.

 E-commerce stores have become popular among customers because of one core reason – they’re convenient.
-One of the many benefits of ecommerce is that it offers the freedom of choice, which means that customers get to choose from thousands of options, compare prices, and buy products, all from the comfort of their homes.
+One of the many benefits of ecommerce is that it offers the freedom of choice, which means that customers can choose from thousands of options, compare prices, and buy products, all from the comfort of their homes.

 Well-designed brand logos help your e-commerce business in three key ways: